KingSora/OverlayScrollbars/README.md

   ### Gotchas

-  Its important that the chosen theme class name in your CSS file matches the assigned theme name in the options.
-If the CSS class name is `.my-theme` the `scrollbars.theme` has to be `'my-theme'`.
+  It is important that the chosen theme class name in your CSS file matches the assigned theme name in the options.
+If the CSS class name is `.my-theme`, the `scrollbars.theme` must be `'my-theme'`.

-  Please be aware of your stack. `css-modules` for example will alter your class names to prevent naming collisions.
-Always double check if your CSS is really what you expect it to be.
+  Please be aware of your stack.
+For example, `css-modules` will change your class names to avoid naming collisions.
+Always check that your CSS is what you expect it to be.

 </details>

 ## Plugins

-Everything thats considered not core functionality or old browser compatibility is exposed via a plugin.
-This is done because all unused plugins are treeshaken and thus won't end up in your final bundle.
-OverlayScrollbars comes with the following plugins:
+Anything that is not considered core functionality or old browser compatibility is exposed via a plugin.
+This is done because all unused plugins are treeshaken and won't end up in your final bundle.
+OverlayScrollbars ships with the following plugins:

-- **ScrollbarsHidingPlugin**: Is needed for old browsers which aren't supporting native scrollbar styling features.
-[You can find the list of browsers where you need this plugin here](https://caniuse.com/?search=scrollbar%20styling) (note that even though `iOS Safari >= 14` is marked as unsupported you only need this plugin for `iOS < 7.1`).
+- **ScrollbarsHidingPlugin**: Needed for old browsers that don't support native scrollbar styling.
+[You can find the list of browsers where you need this plugin here](https://caniuse.com/?search=scrollbar%20styling) (note that even though `iOS Safari >= 14` is marked as unsupported, you only need this plugin for `iOS < 7.1`).
-- **SizeObserverPlugin**: Is needed for old browsers which aren't supporting the `ResizeObserver` api.
-[You can find the list of browsers where you need this plugin here](https://caniuse.com/?search=ResizeObserver)
+- **SizeObserverPlugin**: Needed for old browsers that don't support the `ResizeObserver` api.
+[You can find the list of browsers that need this plugin here](https://caniuse.com/?search=ResizeObserver)
 - **ClickScrollPlugin**: If you want to use the option `scrollbars: { clickScroll: true }`.

 ### Consuming Plugins